pledgcorporate/ecard-doc/docs/plugin/integration.md

 ### Payzen notification

-Let us consider a merchant using Payzen and where the customer completes the payment with the Payzen front library.

-In this situation, Payzen normally notifies the result of the payment to the merchant.

-If now the merchant integrates Pledg in back mode, Payzen does not notify the merchant because the payment is completed server-to-server.

-The Pledg platform can then send the same notification as the one Payzen should have have sent, so that the integration is seamless for the merchant.

 The merchant must specify at the purchase creation the webhook URL to be called at the end of the payment.

 This webhook URL is an optional parameter of the purchase: `paymentNotificationUrl`.

+If the merchant uses the REST webservice of Payzen via Pledg, Payzen sends an IPN to `paymentNotificationUrl`.
+For more information on Payzen's IPN, see [there](https://payzen.io/en-EN/rest/V4.0/api/kb/ipn_usage.html).

+If the merchant uses the SOAP webservice of Payzen via Pledg, Payzen does not send any IPN, because the payment is completed server-to-server.
+The Pledg platform then sends the same notification as the one Payzen should have have sent, so that the integration is seamless for the merchant.

 ### Ogone notification

-The principle is exactly the same as for Payzen, for the same reasons.
+The principle is exactly the same as for SOAP webservice of Payzen, for the same reasons.

 ### Demo